Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/methodology_overview.md

-## Tumor Lightsheet data analysis pipeline:
+# Methodology Overview:

+A detailed description of the tumor lightsheet image analysis pipeline is provided in the methods section of the manuscript by Kumar et al. 2022.
+Briefly, this tumor lightsheet image analysis method comprised of four main steps that accomplish:

 **Goal: Analysis of of biologic penetration in intact/whole tumors in the context of vasculature using using 3D Histology (tissue clearing + lightsheet microscopy).**

-To obtain estimate  biologic penetration in tumors in the context of vasculature we developed an image analysis pipeline broadly based on prior work by Dobosz et al.[^1] We share our modular python-based image analysis approach for other researchers.

 Our lightsheet image analysis pipeline consisted of four main steps – Blood vessels segmentation, Tumour boundary segmentation, Vascular distance map creation, and Data aggregation, respectively.
 In this section, we describe each step of the pipeline individually